Gábor Boér

-Gábor Boér (born 19 December 1982) is a Hungarian professional football manager and former player, who is currently the manager of Nemzeti Bajnokság II club Fehérvár.
+Gábor Boér (born 19 December 1982) is a Hungarian professional football manager and former player who was most recently the manager of Nemzeti Bajnokság II club Videoton.

 Early life and education

 Boér started playing football at a young age.
 Boér attended the University of Szeged.

 Playing career

 In 2006, Boér signed for Singaporean side Lion City Sailors but left due to failing to adapt to the country.

 Boér mainly operated as a midfielder.

 Managerial career

 Boér has obtained the UEFA A managerial license.
 In 2021, he was appointed as the manager of Hungarian side Budafoki MTE and in 2022, he was appointed as the manager of Slovenian side NK Nafta 1903.
 In 2023, he returned to Hungarian side Zalaegerszegi TE, helping the club win the 2023 Magyar Kupa and that was the first time they won the competition.

 On 11 June 2024, Békéscsaba announced the appointment of Boér as technical director of the club's academy on a three-year contract.

 On 23 June 2025, Boér was appointed as the manager of newly relegated Nemzeti Bajnokság II club Fehérvár.
+On 10 November 2025, it was announced that he had left the club by mutual consent, having managed the team in 14 competitive matches, including 12 in the NB II and two in the Magyar Kupa.